bnagy/crashwalk/README.md

 ### Output Formats

 Supported output formats are JSON, protocol buffers or the text summary seen in the examples below.
 JSON and protbuf output is one crash per line, to facilitate piping that output to another process - for example to push each crash to a queue, write them to a database etc.

+### Tidy

+When you have crashfiles that don't repro under the debugger they are not added to the `cwtriage` cache database, which means that `cwtriage` will attempt to run then every time, even without `-seen`.
+If you have a lot of these files, or if they're particularly slow (such a memory eaters and hangs) then they can add a lot of time to each run.
+By using the `-tidy` flag, files that don't crash under the debugger will be moved to a directory at the same level.
+For AFL directories we substitute cwtidy for crashes, so you'll get 'cwtidy', 'cwtidy.2015-08-28-12:27:45' etc. For non-AFL use we just create a directory like 'cwtidy.<original dirname>'.

 ## cwdump